mdgriffith/elm-optimize-level-2/transformations.md

 This does require information from the Elm code itself, which we're currently getting through `elm-tree-sitter`.

+## Results Summary

+- Included
+- Has an effect in certain circumstances in browsers using V8(Chrome and Edge).
+Nothing observable otherwise.
+  - Most prominently observed in the `Elm Core - sum 300 list of custom types` benchmark.
+Otherwise I didn't notice it.
+- No noticable effect on asset size.

 # Inlining literal list constructors

 Before